PaddlePaddle/Paddle/doc/design/concurrent_programming.md

   2. creates `len(L)` threads by calling into the `ThreadPool` singleton, each thread
      1. creates an Executor instance, and
      2. calls `Executor.Run(block)`, where `block` is block 1 as explained above.
+1. Please be aware that block 1 is a sub-block of block 0, so ops in block 1 could refer to variables defined in block 0.

 ### The Worker Program